smithjd/sql-pet/docs/93-docker-detailed-postgres-setup-with-dvdrental.md

-# APPENDIX C - Creating the sql-pet Docker container a step at a time
+# Creating the sql-pet Docker container a step at a time
 Step-by-step Docker container setup with dvdrental database installed This needs to run *outside a project* to compile correctly because of the complexities of how knitr sets working directories (or because we